AllanChain/sane-break/README.md

 Many existing solutions demand immediate action, often leading to mindless skips or postpones.
 This defeats the purpose of taking regular, meaningful breaks.
 Instead, Sane Break provides a gentle initial nudge, allowing you to wrap up your current task before enforcing a break if necessary.

-Inspired by the design of RSIBreak, Sane Break employs a two-phase system:
+Sane Break employs a two-phase system:

 - Phase 1: A small, unobtrusive reminder that you can acknowledge or ignore.
-- Phase 2: If you continue working for too long, the reminder grows fullscreen, ensuring you take a break.
+- Phase 2: The reminder grows to full screen, ensuring you take a break.

-Key improvemnets compared with RSIBreak:
+Transition to phase 2 happens when you stop working on your computer, or ignore the reminder and keep working for too long.

-- Automatic transition to the fullscreen phase when you stop working.
+This design is an enhanced version of the [RSIBreak](https://apps.kde.org/rsibreak/) design, but Sane Break has some other improvements:

-- No skip or postpone buttons to avoid mindless dismissals.
+- No big skip or postpone buttons to avoid mindless dismissals.
 - [Cross-platform support](#platform-support)

 Sane Break aims to strike a balance between respecting your workflow and ensuring you take the breaks you need.